klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 - Growth objectives
 - Market adaptability

+The introduction of AI adds another dimension to finding this balance.
+As detailed in Chapter 8, AI tools could potentially enable larger organizations to manage complexity with more nuance than traditional standardized models allow, perhaps mitigating some underfitting risks by providing deeper insights into specific contexts.
+Conversely, AI might help smaller, specialized firms generalize their knowledge or manage expansion more effectively, potentially counteracting tendencies towards overfitting to a narrow niche.
+However, the strategic choices around AI adoption itself (e.g., centralized vs. decentralized models, discussed in Section 8.3.4) may also correlate with organizational size and existing structures, adding further complexity to the modeling challenge.

 ### Recommendations
 1. Maintain core standardization while allowing for specialized variations
 2. Create flexible frameworks that can accommodate both general and specific needs